ruhamabek/ruhamabek/README.md

-👋 Hi, I’m Ruhama Bekele, also known as @ruhamabek on GitHub.
+🚀 Hi, I’m Ruhama Bekele (@ruhamabek)

-👀 I’m interested in full stack web development, especially working with mongoDB and SQL and creating robust, scalable systems.
+👀 Passionate about full-stack development — building scalable apps that connect strong backends with seamless user experiences.

-🌱 I’m currently diving into frontend development to expand my skill set beyond backend and database work.
+🌱 Currently exploring advanced frontend design and mobile development to complement my backend expertise.

-💻 My experience: 1
+💻 Tech stack I enjoy working with:

+⚡ Next.js for modern full-stack web apps

+📱 React Native for cross-platform mobile development

+🛠 Prisma + PostgreSQL for type-safe, reliable databases

+🌐 MERN (MongoDB, Express, React, Node.js) for rapid prototyping and robust systems

+💡 Experience so far:

-year with MongoDB, Node.js, React.js, TypeScript.
+1.5 years working with MongoDB, Node.js, React.js, TypeScript

+1 year building with Prisma + PostgreSQL

-💞️ I’m looking to collaborate on frontend projects and backend services.
+Hands-on with both frontend and backend services

+🤝 Looking to collaborate on:

+Full-stack projects (web + mobile)

+Backend systems and APIs

+Database-driven applications
 <!---
 ruhamabek/ruhamabek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.